foldingcash/FoldingCash/README.md

 This is meant to describe the high-level roadmap items.
 The roadmap is in flux and not guaranteed to be completed on-time or at all.

-Each item should describe it's severity and effort.

 ## Completed

 - [X] [Distribution software](https://github.com/foldingcash/distro) - **Going to continue to improve the reliability of this software**